rebeccaacioadea/project-3/README.md

 User should be able to:
 * Register and
 login into our app.
-* Update and delete their account
+* Update and delete their account.
-* Add, update or delete plants in their profile
+* Add, update or delete plants in their profile.
-* Post message on into the 'Pin Board'
+* Post message on into the 'Pin Board'.
-* Make comments on message on the 'Pin Board'
+* Make comments on message on the 'Pin Board'.

 ## Approach taken: